goharbor/community/proposals/OIDC_Authentication_Support.md

 * **Verify Certificate**: This is a switch so user can turn it off to false to skip the certificate verification, in case the OIDC provider service is running with self-signed certificate.

-After setting the values the Administrator should be able to test the connection to the OIDC provider and verify the client ID and Secret.

 **There will be some limitations:**
 * Minimized attributes: Some OIDC providers may require additional attributes in configuration, for them the flow may not work.